* This is the Consumer Version. *

 Hypercalcemia often causes no symptoms.
 The earliest symptoms are usually constipation, nausea, vomiting, abdominal pain, and loss of appetite.
 People may excrete abnormally large amounts of urine, resulting in dehydration and increased thirst.

-If the calcium level is very high or if symptoms of brain dysfunction or muscle weakness appear, fluids and diuretics are given intravenously as long as kidney function is normal.
+If the calcium level is very high or if symptoms of brain dysfunction or muscle weakness appear, fluids and diuretics are given by vein (intravenously) as long as kidney function is normal.
 Dialysis is a highly effective, safe, reliable treatment, but it is usually used only for people with severe hypercalcemia that cannot be treated by other methods.

 Several other drugs (including bisphosphonates, calcitonin, corticosteroids, and, rarely, plicamycin) can be used to treat hypercalcemia.
 These drugs work primarily by slowing the release of calcium from bone.

 Hypercalcemia caused by cancer is particularly difficult to treat.
+Sometimes a drug called denosumab is helpful.
 If the cancer cannot be controlled, hypercalcemia usually returns despite the best treatment.

 Generic NameSelect Brand Names